Corticofugal control equates to the fact that as the pathway begins in

 would be the most direct way in stimulating the fibers when the point of

-contact is in contact with the activation site.
+contact are tissues with the activation site.
 Further,

 now with knowledge in focus, apply this to spinal or back pain and the